2006 New York State Comptroller election: Nominee Christopher Callaghan and the Republican ticket

 Christopher Callaghan was the nominee of the Republican Party for Comptroller.
 Callaghan was Treasurer for Saratoga County from 1997 to early 2006 when he resigned to begin his campaign for state comptroller.
 There were reports that state party leaders were trying to recruit Rockland County Executive C. Scott Vanderhoef to run for comptroller against Treasurer Callaghan.
 Vanderhoef announced that he was not running for comptroller and instead announced his candidacy for lieutenant governor.
-Callaghan spent much of the summer travelling to the many county fairs throughout New York.
+Callaghan spent much of the summer traveling to the many county fairs throughout New York.

 On September 21, 2006, Alan Hevesi admitted that he hired an employee of the state to drive around his wife after Callaghan made a public statement on the matter and called the "Comptroller's hotline."
 Callaghan used the Comptroller's hotline during the campaign to call in misuses of government funds specifically found in Hevesi's office.